 “Portraiture is a challenging discipline and one that often evokes thoughts of tradition and history rather than contemporary art.
 The portrait, however, is as popular as ever, using all manner of media, it demands its existence more than ever before.

-For a portrait to be successful it requires several elements that must balance in harmony, a sometimes elusive proposition.
-More often than not the sitter will desire the outcome to have a strong physical resemblance.
-As the artist I am looking for much more and it is only through the communication between sitter and artist that this can be found.
-It is the story that generates the painting, not just capturing the characteristics but what is being invoked and communicated emotionally.
-As the painter my interest lies in the portrait also being successful as a piece of art.
-How others will respond to the painting is very different to how the sitter responds.
+For each portrait I look for those elements that must balance in harmony, a sometimes elusive proposition.
+While a desired outcome might be physical resemblance, as the artist I am looking for much more.
+It is only through the communication between sitter and artist that this can be found.
+It is the story that generates the painting, not just capturing the physical characteristics but what is being invoked and communicated emotionally.
+It is the story of these peoples lives that I come to know, collecting each element that will suspend that life in time. “

 Clae lives/works between London and Shropshire.
 She has taught on BA Fine Art courses, regular artist talks in schools, runs a mentoring programme for students and has regular studio and online workshops in portraiture and still life.